Club Atlético Atlanta: Napoleón

-Napoleón had been adopted by Atlanta players after a match against Talleres played in Remedios de Escalada: with the dog on the field, Atlanta scored 4 goals in the second half after being 5–1 down at half-time (when Napoleón could not stay with the team on field).
-The match finally ended with a 5–5 tie and therefore the dog was adopted by Atlanta players as their mascot, because they considered the dog had brought good luck to the team.
+Napoleón had been adopted by Atlanta players after a match against Talleres played in Remedios de Escalada.
+With him on the field, Atlanta scored four goals in the second half after down 5–1 at half-time (when Napoleón could not stay with the team on field).
+The match finally ended with a 5–5 tie and therefore Napoleón was adopted by Atlanta players as their mascot, because they thought he brought good luck to the team.